giusmento/RoboExplorer/README.md

 ## How I can start using the framework

 Integrate the framework in your development is really simple.
-You have mainly to implement two classes:
+Follow the four steps and enjoy building your device!

+1. **Wrap Component library**: this manages the component library
-1. **RoboExplorer:** this is strictly connected to your board/robot. here you have to wrap all your sensors and actuators.
+2. **RoboExplorer:** this is strictly connected to your board/robot. here you have to wrap all your sensors and actuators.
-2. **RoboControl:** this is the funniest part.
+3. **RoboControl:** this is the funniest part.
 Define how your board/robot interacts with the external world by implementing your own RoboControl
+4. **Thread:** create a thread to produce events

 Additionally you can start new threads that gather data from all your sensors